-Right After Family Time
+Right After Family Contact

 If you have any concerns or suggestions you are encouraged to reach out to the caseworker, including if you believe the child would benefit from counseling services.
-You can encourage the parent to share their feelings and observations from family time.
+You can encourage the parent to share their feelings and observations from family contact.
 You can ask the parent what worked well for them and what their concerns may be.
 This helps build upon what is going well and encourages the parent.

-Focus the discussion on how the parent was able to make the family time child- and culturally centered from the parent's perspective.
+Focus the discussion on how the parent was able to make the family contact child and culturally centered from the parent's perspective.

-It is normal for a child to be upset after family time, because they are separated from their parent.
+It is normal for a child to be upset after family contact, because they are separated from their parent.
 You should stay aware of the child's emotional needs and be prepared to anticipate these feelings and offer the child positive support.

-Follow-Up Before the Next Family Time Session
+Follow-Up Before the Next Family Contact Session

-The OCS caseworker, parent, and Family Time Supporter should have a discussion to help prepare for the next family time event and follow-up on any commitments made during the immediate debrief following the last family time event.
+The OCS caseworker, parent, and Family Contact Supporter should have a discussion to help prepare for the next family contact event and follow-up on any commitments made during the immediate debrief following the last family contact event.
 This follow-up discussion should emphasize the protective factors and identify possible next steps that will help the parent and child build on these factors.

-Family Time Phases
+Family Contact Phases

-Family time planning is an ongoing process that matches the parent's progress and the child's stage in foster care.
-The main goal of family time is to preserve and strengthen the parent-child relationship and maintain the child's safety and wellbeing.
-Each phase of family time emphasizes a different goal, and family time arrangements will be different depending upon the current phase.
-The phases and best practices for each phase are outlined below.
+Family contact planning is an ongoing process that matches the parent's progress and the child's stage in foster care.
+The main goal of family contact is to preserve and strengthen the parent-child relationship and maintain the child's safety and well-